ashcat > /mnt/user-data/outputs/scale-business-skid-steer-loader.html << ‘HTMLEOF’

 - Property cleanup contracts for real estate agencies and developers

 Market your equipment directly.
-Put photos of your machine on your website and social media profiles.
+Put photos of your skid steer loader on your website and social media.
 Clients searching for landscapers or contractors often choose businesses that visibly own their equipment.
 It signals professionalism and reliability.

 Scaling with equipment only works if you measure results.
 Set a simple tracking system from day one.